webtactics/jamestaylorsolicitor.com.au/legal-services/property-and-conveyancing-law.md

-## James Taylor Solicitor can help you buy, sell and lease properties.
-He has been acting for clients buying and selling rural, residential and commercial properties for the last 30 years. ##
+## James Taylor Solicitor can help you buy, sell and lease properties. ##

+### Taylor has been acting for clients buying and selling rural, residential and commercial properties for more than 30 years. ###

 <div class="postdetailimage" align="center">
 <img src="{{ image }}/tr:w-800,h-533" alt="{{ imageAlt }}" title="{{ imageAlt }}" width="800px" height="600px" class="postimg">